Headed to Baja, Mexico for the start of 2018, then Chicago, IL, and plans for Aruba, Peru, and Panama in April/May.

-- Planning to create eBook and audio versions of the Meditation Course (First half of 2017).
+- eBook and audio versions of the Meditation Course (second half of 2017).

 - Brainstorming a guide to help people learn more about and earn the Southwest Companion Pass (to me, one of the best and possibly least known about airline perk)

 - Developing small travel tours to Panama or Belize

 - Meditating daily (since 5/20/2010) and exercising regularly (Sworkit, tai chi, yoga, strength, flexibility, balance, inverted wall-assisted push-ups, and swimming).

 - Documentaries and Netflix: re-watching Frasier and, most recently, Cooked, and Chef’s Table.
 I also highly recommend The Great British Baking Show (delightful, beautiful, and engaging).
 Are you seeing a trend here?
-Other seasons recently completed: Westworld and Santa Clarita Diet, and The Crown, and Master of None.
+Other seasons recently completed: Westworld, Santa Clarita Diet, and The Crown, and Master of None.

 - Playing the ukulele.